 Lot of brands offer some form of flavored tinctures, but some brands offer “natural” unflavored options.
 To those who are taking CBD for the first time, the unflavored versions could really be a turnoff.
 But some people enjoy the earthy flavors of some tinctures.

-There’s obviously too many brands for us to call out on this list, so we’d recommend you do your own research online and try out different brands to see what you like best.
+There are obviously too many brands for us to call out on this list, so we’d recommend you do your own research online or read our best CBD oil recommendation.

 We first learned about CBD inhalers at a hemp conference in 2018.
 A brand called CBD Luxe was showcasing them at their booth.
 When asked about the benefits of using an inhaler, its co-owner, William Spilo, said “we want to give precision dosing so the consumer knows exactly how much they’re getting every time.
 We’re also providing a comfortable, safe delivery system.”